CtrlAltSpace/CtrlAltSpace/README.md

  - Username is the same on all platforms
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
  - Current project: Finance manager
- - Future project: INTGR (INTGR is an indie numbers based factory game made by CtrlAltSpace.
+ - Future project: INTGR (INTGR is an indie game about making microchips.
 You can find more information about INTGR on the discord server: https://discord.gg/nDPYaZnbmc.
 If you are a game developer, and want to contribute to INTGR, please contact CtrlAltSpace through the INTGR email.)
  - Upcoming projects: MarineScope 2.0